Skip to main content

 Can I actually get income protection as a sworn police officer?

-My partner is a clerical employee at the station, are they rated the same way?
+My partner is a clerical employee at the station.
+Are they rated the same way?

 Does it matter whether I am a detective, in tactical response, or general duties?

-I have a PTSD diagnosis on record, what should I expect?
+I have a PTSD diagnosis on record.
+What should I expect?

-I work for the Australian Federal Police, is that treated the same as state police?
+I work for the Australian Federal Police.
+Is that treated the same as state police?

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).